amlandas-in/streambox-rfm-customer-segmentation/README.md

 ## 🛠 Tools & Skills Used

-- Tableau Public for building engagement-focused dashboards and reports
+- Tableau Public for interactive dashboards and visual storytelling

-- RFM Framework to drive customer segmentation and retention strategy
+- RFM Analysis to segment users based on engagement behavior

-- Behavioral Analysis to understand user activity and engagement patterns
+- Customer Analytics to identify high-value, loyal, and at-risk segments

+- Data Aggregation & Metric Design for recency, frequency, and engagement scoring

-- KPI Design to monitor segment performance and engagement health
+- KPI & Personalization Design using treemaps, filters, and dynamic messaging

+---

+## 💼 Business Value

+- 📍 Identifies high-value users and early churn signals

+- 📨 Enables targeted, personalized communication at scale

+- 🔁 Improves user retention and overall platform engagement

-- Personalization Strategy to align communication with customer behavior
+- 🎶 Aligns content and messaging strategies with user behavior

+- ⭐ Strengthens loyalty by nurturing high-value and promising segments

+---